hmtbgc/MENSA-DASFAA2025/README.md

 For Ogbn-arxiv and Ogbn-products, they will be downloaded automatically.

-If you want to run certain algorithm(e.g. mensa):
+If you want to run algorithm mensa:
 ```shell
 cd mensa
 bash run.sh